cdrummey216/whoami/README.md

 # IDENTITY AS A JULIA SET
 Identity is the encapsulation of the sense of self, which is the feeling of identity, uniqueness, and self-direction.
+* identity[0] is the BEGIN iteration.
+* identity[n-1] is the END iteration where n is the total number of iterations

-Filled Julia Set for fc, c = 1 − ϕ
+* identity[x] is any iteration of the Filled Julia Set for fc, c = 1 − ϕ, sequential

 **BEGIN**
 * For fc, c = 1 − ϕ